LukasDb/6IMPOSE_Data/Readme.md

 ## Usage
 ### Preview
-After you generated your dataset, using the included `SimposeWriter` you can inspect the rendered data and labels with the Dataset Viewer:
+After you generated or downloaded a dataset, you can inspect the rendered data and labels with the Dataset Viewer.
+This works also with concatenating all datasets found in that directory.
 ```
 simpose view <dataset_directory>
 ```